OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-21.md

 ## 2 Chronicles 21:16

-Then the Lord stirred up against Jehoram the spirit of the Philistines and the Arabs who bordered the Ethiopians;
+Then the Lord incited against Jehoram the spirit of the Philistines and the Arabs who bordered the Ethiopians;

 ---